pjotrs-osnovskis/resume-project/README.md

 ## Description

 This project is based on Code Istitute guidance and will be created to their standarts following their guide.
-It is created primarely using HTML5, CSS3, Bootstrap 4 and minimal JavaScript code when using Bootstrap 4.
-Idea behind this project is to learn in practice all theory that was shown before, plus create a Resume application for myself to be used in the future.
+It is created primarily using HTML5, CSS3, Bootstrap 4 and minimal JavaScript code when using Bootstrap 4.
+Idea behind this project is to learn in practice all theory that was shown before, plus create a resume application for myself to be used in the future.

 ## Roadmap

-I think I will amend this project alongside with the course and add/change features and desin accordingly.
+I think I will amend this project alongside with the course and add/change features and  it's design accordingly.

 ## License